sparkutils/quality/docs/sqlfunctions.md

       All the alternatives correlate to their pre Spark 4 non-sql versions.

       ruleSuiteVariables must be registered via the register_rule_suite scala functions.

+      **NB** You should use the default compilation options if you are nesting or chaining runners per #110.
     alternatives:
       - "typed_expression_runner( ruleSuiteVariable, ddl, name ) - allows naming the column directly"
       - "typed_expression_runner( ruleSuiteVariable, ddl, name, forceRunnerEval ) - additionally allows the expressions to be interpreted, instead of the default - false - which compiles as part of wholestage codegen"